linre-90/crispy-octo-disco/README.md

 ### Additional requirements
 - "/src/data" folder.
 Contains json file for "chatbot".
 - "/src/markdown" folder.
 Contains all markdown files to create dynamic pages from portfolio cards.
+- "/src/images" folder.
+Contains images.
 - "/.env".
-No secrets stores just some key values for convenient  modification.
+No secrets, stores just some key values for convenient  modification.
     - "IN_CASE_EMERGENCY_EMAIL",  contact info if error is countered.
     - "POST_FORM_URL", Url where contact form is posted.
+    - "CV_ADDRESS", link to cv

 #### new colors